 3. Users Commit Mistakes – Analyze and Eradicate such Possibilities

 - No matter how easy or simple UI design is users will commit mistakes, predict possibilities where users might commit mistakes and eradicate such possibilities.

 - Avoid the possibility of silly errors resulting in severe results, better to use confirmation dialogue before letting the user take an action

 - Helping users to correct their errors is not a good practice, but preventing them from happening is the appreciable, “The best error message is a no message at all”.

 - Break a complicated or error-prone task into little chunks

 - If your UI rectifies any error, let users know about it

 - Even UI/UX designers commit mistakes; consequently, it is better to depend on iteration, user feedback, and testing.

 4. Understanding the Habit of a Mobile App User is Complicated – Keep It Simple

 - Humans reconstruct memories.
-Moreover, to get an insight about your UI/UX Design watch users in action rather than taking their word of review
+Moreover, to get an insight into your UI/UX Design to watch users in action rather than taking their word of the review

 - Keep the layout simple to understand avoiding dragging of users to remember how a task is completed from one point to another